a00908270/masterthesis/thesis.md

 ## Overview Microservices

-The neural network cloud execution stack consists of four main services that expose a RESTful API to users and two supporting services in charge of persisting data.
+ConbexNN consists of four main services that expose a RESTful API to users and two supporting services in charge of persisting data.
 Figure \ref{img.overview_nn_architecture} displays an overview of the service architecture, including the exposed endpoints and storage backends.

 ![Architectural Overview of the Neural Network Stack\label{img.overview_nn_architecture}](images/overview_nn_architecture.png){width=16.5cm}